-Mixtures containing Control 40, a shrinkage reducing admixture (SRA) produced by Sika, are currently being reevaluated for free-shrinkage, scaling resistance and freeze-thaw durability to validate previous test results.
-Some mixtures containing Control 40 failed the scaling test in previous trials.
+Mixtures containing Control 40, a shrinkage reducing admixture (SRA) produced by Sika, are currently being reevaluated (for the mixtures that failed the limits for scaling and freeze-thaw previously) for free-shrinkage and final results for scaling and freeze-thaw durability tests are obtained this quarter.

 Mixtures containing Eclipse 4500, an SRA produced by W. R. Grace, are being re-evaluated to verify previous test results.
 Mixtures containing 1.50% and 2.25% of Eclipse 4500 by weight of cement failed the scaling test in previous trials.
-Previous Eclispe 4500 mixtures are still under assessment for free shrinkage and freeze-thaw durability; air void analysis on hardened concrete will be performed in the future.
+Previous Eclipse 4500 mixtures are still under assessment for free shrinkage and freeze-thaw durability; air void analysis on hardened concrete is currently underway.

-Mixtures containing Conex, a shrinkage reducing admixture (SRA) produced by Euclid Chemical, are currently undergoing free-shrinkage and scaling tests; freeze-thaw testing will be performed in the next quarter.
+Mixtures containing Conex, a shrinkage reducing admixture (SRA) produced by Euclid Chemical, are currently undergoing free-shrinkage and freeze-thaw tests; final results for scaling tests are obtained this guarter.

-One mixture containing 10% volume replacement of total aggregate with pre-wetted LWA, one containing 10% LWA with 30% weight replacement of cement with slag, and two containing 10% LWA, 30% slag and 3% replacement by weight of cement with silica fume are currently undergoing free-shrinkage evaluation, freeze-thaw tests will be performed in the next quarter.
+One mixture containing 10% volume replacement of total aggregate with pre-wetted LWA, one containing 10% LWA with 30% volume replacement of cement with slag, and two containing 10% LWA, 30% slag and 3% replacement by volume of cement with silica fume are currently undergoing free-shrinkage evaluation and freeze-thaw tests.
+Scaling tests are complete on this series of mixtures.